kamshory/biller/README.md

 Every message is always listed one of _product_code_ and _category_process. category_process_ is only used for prepaid cellular phone top up and postpaid cell phone bill payments.

 ## 5.1 Prepaid Electricity
+Prepaid electricity is a product of the _Perusahaan Listrik Negara_ (PLN) where customers can use electricity in accordance with the quota that has been purchased.
+By purchasing a power quota, customers will get a token that can be entered into the power controller.

+The customer must enter the customer ID or meter number at the time of purchase because the generated token will be adjusted to the customer's meter number.

+To prevent mistakes when purchasing, PLN requires customers to conduct an inquiry to confirm whether the customer number or meter number entered is correct.

 ### 5.1.1 Inquiry Request

+**Message Sample**

 ```
 POST /biller/ HTTP/1.1
 Content-type: application/json